labstructbioinf/pLM-BLAST/README.md

 embeddings.py -embedder pt -cname column_name database.csv database.pt_emb.p --gpu
 ```

 `database.csv` is an index file defining sequences and their descriptions.
-For example, the first lines of the ECOD database:
+For example, the first lines of the ECOD database index are:

 ```
 ,id,description,sequence